Coordination for Connected Automated Vehicles at Merging Roadways in Mixed Traffic Environment

-where ${u_{\min}<0}$ and ${u_{\max}>0}$ are the minimum and maximum control inputs as designated by the physical acceleration and braking limits of the vehicles, or limits that can be imposed for driver/passenger comfort.
+where ${u_{\min}<0}$ and ${u_{\max}>0}$ are the minimum and maximum control inputs given by the physical acceleration and braking limits of the vehicles or imposed by driver/passenger comfort.
 Next, we provide the speed limits of the CAVs,

-where ${v_{\min} = 0}$ and ${v_{\max}>0}$ are the minimum and maximum allowable speeds.
-Note that we do not impose speed limits for HDVs since they can be violated by human driving behavior.
-However, we assume that the speed of HDVs is lower bounded by $0$, \ie ${v_i(t) \ge 0,\; \forall i \in \HHH (t)}$, which means the HDVs do not go backward.
+where ${v_{\max}>0}$ is the maximum allowable speed.
+We do not impose a maximum speed limit for HDVs since human drivers may violate it, but we still assume that